ieee-vgtc/ieeevis.org/content/info/call-participation/application-spotlights.md

 ## Submission Preparation and Review Process
 <!-- If you are interested in organizing a Spotlight, please submit it through [PCS](http://new.precisionconference.com/vgtc/). -->
-The submission system will open beginning of May.
+The submission system is now open.
+To simplify the submission process, we are using a [Google form](https://forms.gle/7w6AGnYDgjtBMahb7) this year: [https://forms.gle/7w6AGnYDgjtBMahb7](https://forms.gle/7w6AGnYDgjtBMahb7)
 Application Spotlight Organizers will be asked to provide the following information:

 * **Title:** Describe the subject of your spotlight session as accurately and specifically as possible in no more than ten words.